Misconceptions and Benefits of Family Law Mediation

 - I might be bullied into an unfair result — You are not forced to stand alone in mediation.
 The parties have attorneys asserting their rights and speaking up for their interests during the proceedings.
 You are not powerless at any phase of the mediation process and nothing is determined without your approval.
 By contrast, when you leave decisions on custody, alimony and other matters up to a judge, you have little recourse when an order fails to grasp key aspects of the situation.

 At Solutions Divorce Mediation in Dix Hills, we provide personalized guidance to Long Island residents and other New Yorkers regarding the benefits of mediation for couples who have decided to end their marriage.
-To learn about how mediation can work for your specific situation, please call 1.631.683.8172 or contact us online for a free initial consultation.
+To learn about how mediation can work for your specific situation, please call 1.631.683.8172 or contact us online for a consultation.